rafael-pinho/jubarte-oracledb/docs/next-release.md

 ## Changes

-1. "jubarte.initialize" change to "jubarte.configuration".
-See [this example](../examples/0-configuration) to view how it works.
-2. Will not be possible to create a pool passing option to "execute" methods like the sample below:
+1. Will not be possible to create a pool passing option to "execute" methods like the sample below:
 ```
     let jubarte = require('jubarte-oracledb')
         statement = jubarte.statement.create('SELECT SYSDATE FROM DUAL');